nipreps/.github/.github/SUPPORT.md

 It's definitely not your fault, do not give up!

 Before you go ahead and ask a question, we ask you to do some research on your end.
-Chances are that someone has gon thorugh the same or a similar issue, and the response is recorded somewhere.
+Chances are that someone has gone through the same or a similar issue, and the response is recorded somewhere.
 Where to check for answers (in order of priority):

   1. [NeuroStars][neurostars]: this is a forum for neuroscientists like StackOverflow for programmers.